efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/06-list-grid.md

     - [[00 Home|Personal Goal 2]]
 ```

-> The number of column can appear per row is subject to card's minimum width and note's width.
+> The number of grid column can appear per row is subject to card's minimum width and note's width.
 Card's minimum width is adjustable via Style Settings plugin.

-### How To - Using frontmatter declaration
+### Using properties declaration
 Using this approach, you will have to specify the css for the column type at the frontmatter (it must be located at the very top of your document, wrapped by two sets of 3 dashes i.e. `---`, see example below for better understanding).
 MCL provides the following CSS classes
 - `two-column-grid-list`
 - `three-column-grid-list`